Akaash-S/streetfood/replit.md

 This is a comprehensive Street Food Ecosystem Platform that connects street food vendors, retail shop owners, delivery agents, and distributors in a streamlined supply chain.
 The application provides role-based dashboards for each user type and facilitates order management, product browsing, and delivery coordination.

 ## Recent Changes
+- **2025-07-27**: ✅ **MAJOR MIGRATION**: Completely removed Supabase and implemented Neon PostgreSQL
+  - Replaced file-based storage (PersistentStorage) with DatabaseStorage using Neon PostgreSQL
+  - Migrated all data operations to use Drizzle ORM with proper database relationships
+  - Fixed foreign key relationships between users and wholesale products
+  - Successfully seeded database with sample data and verified all API endpoints
+  - Removed all Supabase references and configuration files
 - **2025-07-26**: Added company name capture in registration form for distributors
 - **2025-07-26**: Updated registration form to conditionally show company name field when distributor role is selected
 - **2025-07-26**: Enhanced distributor dashboard to prominently display company name in header